plger/scDblFinder/README.md

 For a brief overview of the methods, see the [introductory vignette](https://plger.github.io/scDblFinder/articles/introduction.html) (`vignette("introduction", package="scDblFinder")`).
 For the detailed study including comparison with alternative methods, see the [paper](https://doi.org/10.12688/f1000research.73600.2).
 Here, we will showcase doublet detection using the fast and comprehensive `scDblFinder` method.

+### Important notes/updates

+- **if you are using xgboost version 3 or higher, make sure that you are using scDblFinder version 1.23.1 or later (available either from github or bioconductor devel)**
-***Important update*: the scDblFinder version (1.20) initially shipped with Bioconductor 3.20 (current) had a wrong default doublet rate argument.
+- **the scDblFinder version (1.20) initially shipped with Bioconductor 3.20 (current) had a wrong default doublet rate argument.
 This has been fixed in Bioconductor, but you should update your package.**

 <br/><br/>